eliasd1/reading-notes/code201/class-10.md

 If Javascript generates an error, it throws an exception.
 Javascript has 7 different types of errors and each error creates its own error object.
 Browsers have tools to help you read error objects

-You can handle errors using the try, catch, finally statments
+You can handle errors using the try, catch, finally statements